 - a) CSA #1 encompasses all of unincorporated Shasta County that is not within an independent fire district or the City of Redding making DUCs difficult to identify. - b) CSA #1 serves primarily the unincorporated communities of Shasta County.
-The County has an MHI of \$45,582 which is 74% of the state MHI of \$61,818. - c) Big Bend CDP, Hat Creek, Cassel CDP, Old Station CDP, Shingletown CPD, Bella Vista CDP, French Gulch CDP, and Montgomery CDP qualify as DUCs with an median household income less than 80 percent of the state median household income. - d) It is likely that there are more communities that qualify as disadvantaged within the CSA #1 boundary.
+The County has an MHI of \$45,582 which is 74% of the state MHI of \$61,818. - c) Big Bend CDP, Hat Creek, Cassel CDP, Old Station CDP, Shingletown CPD, Bella Vista CDP, French Gulch CDP, and Montgomery CDP qualify as DUCs with an median household income less than 80 percent of the state median household income. - d) It is likely more communities qualify as disadvantaged within the CSA #1 boundary.